-If NIH learns of an allegation of sexual harassment, we alert the relevant recipient/applicant institution to verify issues and take appropriate actions.
-If an institution, which is responsible for senior/key personnel on an NIH-funded grant, is not in compliance with applicable laws, regulations, and policies, NIH can take several actions that could include or result in a change in senior/key personnel, or remedies for noncompliance, such as suspension or termination of the grant award.
+If NIH learns of an allegation of harassment, including sexual harassment, discrimination, or other forms of inappropriate conduct that can result in a hostile work environment, we alert the relevant recipient/applicant institution to verify issues and take appropriate actions.
+If an institution, which is responsible for senior/key personnel on an NIH-funded grant, is not in compliance with applicable laws, regulations, and policies, NIH can take several actions that could include or result in a change in senior personnel, or remedies for noncompliance, such as suspension or termination of the grant award.

 Generally, NIH takes into consideration all individuals involved in the circumstances, such as patients, employees, trainees, and in some cases, those affected by harassment supported by NIH funding.

-While NIH does not intervene in personnel matters at other organizations, we take all allegations of sexual harassment very seriously and require that recipient institutions foster work environments conducive to high-quality research as a term and condition of NIH award.
-Learn about NIH's process for handling allegations of sexual harassment on an NIH funded project at a recipient institution.
+While NIH does not intervene in personnel matters at other organizations, we take all allegations of harassment very seriously and require that recipient institutions foster work environments conducive to high-quality research as a term and condition of NIH award.

 We urge people to report allegations to the appropriate authorities.
 (See Find Help.)